hrbrmstr/ggsolar/README.md

 The following functions are implemented:

 - `generate_orbits`: Generate concentric circular orbits for “n” planets
+- `generate_random_planets`: Generate a vector of n believable planetary names using hidden Markov model.
 - `plot_orbits`: Return a skeleton of a ggplot2 plot of solar system plot
 - `randomize_planet_positions`: Generate random planetary positions